SouthGreenPlatform/trainings/README.md

 This tutorial will guide you through the typical steps of a nanopore assembly of a genome.

-In session 2021 (see 2021 branch), we have created a Virtual Machine **IFB Biosphere containig** all tools need to reproduce this training.
+In session 2021 (see 2021 branch), we have created a Virtual Machine **IFB Biosphere containing** all tools need to reproduce this training.

-You can our VM "**CoursAnalysesNanoporeSG**" it at the RAINBio catalogue: https://biosphere.france-bioinformatique.fr/catalogue/
+You can use our VM "**CoursAnalysesNanoporeSG**".
+Find it in the RAINBio catalogue: https://biosphere.france-bioinformatique.fr/catalogue/

 Data used are hosted in a **i-Trop** server https://bioinfo.ird.fr/.